Holland & Knight LLP - The Inside View

 Main areas of work

-Holland & Knight advises clients in a range of practice areas, including complex commercial litigation, corporate law, intellectual property, private wealth services, mergers and acquisitions, real estate and zoning law, and public policy and regulatory matters.
-Attorneys work collaboratively across practices and teams, drawing upon their legal and industry knowledge.
+Holland & Knight advises clients in a broad range of practice areas falling within business, government, healthcare, litigation, and real estate.
+Attorneys work collaboratively across practices and teams, drawing upon their legal and industry knowledge to advise clients on their most important matters.

 Firm profile